StackVista/stackstate-docs/setup/agent/windows.md

 ## Overview

-The StackState Debian Agent provides the following functionality:
+The StackState Agent can be installed on Windows.
+When installed and running, StackState Agent will synchronize the following data with StackState from the host it is running on:

-- Reporting hosts, processes and containers
+- Hosts, processes and containers
-- Reporting all network connections between processes / containers including network traffic telemetry
+- Network connections between processes and containers including network traffic telemetry
 - Telemetry for hosts, processes and containers

+The Agent can also be configured to run checks that [integrate StackState with external systems](/stackpacks/integrations/).

+Data from the Agent is pushed to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

 ## Setup